guibranco/CrispyWaffle/docs/user-guide/commands.md

 ## Definition

 Commands are a way to execute one or more actions based on a class (the command itself).
-Commands are defined as a simple class, inherited from `ICommand` interface.
+Commands are defined as a simple class inherited from the `ICommand` interface.

-Each command can be handled by one, and only one of command handlers.
+Each command can be handled by one and only one of the command handlers.

-The command handler class inherit from `ICommandHandler<TCommand, TResult>` interface and must implement the `TResult Handle(TCommand command).
+The command handler class inherits from the `ICommandHandler<TCommand, TResult>` interface and must implement the `TResult Handle(TCommand command)`.

-For example, the `HelloWorldCommand` class, defined below is a simple class without methods, properties or fields and is used to trigger `HelloWorldCommandHandler`:
+For example, the `HelloWorldCommand` class, defined below, is a simple class without methods, properties, or fields and is used to trigger `HelloWorldCommandHandler`:

 Command class: